How to measure the spin of invisible states in $e^+e^- \to \gamma + X$: Conclusions

 The SM background is also significantly reduced if both electron and positron beams are polarized.
-A careful analysis of different SM background processes shows that a combination of a universal cut in the plane spanned by the scattering angle $\theta_\text{lab}$ and centre of mass energy $E_\text{CMS}$ together with a mass-dependent cut can improve the projections for searches at Belle II.
-If a run with polarized beams can be performed the sensitivity to axions interacting with electrons is further improved by a fator two.
+A careful analysis of different SM background processes shows that a combination of a universal cut in the plane spanned by the scattering angle $\theta_\text{lab}$ and centre of mass energy $E_\text{CMS}$ together with a mass-dependent cut could improve the projections for searches at Belle II, assuming the method described in this paper accounts for smearing effect from higher-order QED.
+If a run with polarized beams can be performed the sensitivity to axions interacting with electrons is further improved by a factor two.
 We compare the projections with constraints from other experiments and astrophysics and identify the parameter space that can be probed at Belle II using the proposed measurement strategy.